Doppler ultrasound exam of an arm or leg

 Peripheral vascular disease - Doppler; PVD - Doppler; PAD - Doppler; Blockage of leg arteries - Doppler; Intermittent claudication - Doppler; Arterial insufficiency of the legs - Doppler; Leg pain and cramping - Doppler; Calf pain - Doppler; Venous Doppler - DVT

-This test uses ultrasound to look at the blood flow in the large arteries and veins in the arms and legs.
+This test uses ultrasound to look at the blood flow in the large arteries and veins in the arms or legs.

-The test is done in the ultrasound or radiology department or in a peripheral vascular lab.
+The test is done in the ultrasound or radiology department, a hospital room, or in a peripheral vascular lab.

 During the exam:

 - A water-soluble gel is placed on a handheld device called a transducer.
 This device directs high-frequency sound waves to the artery or veins being tested.